jgordon/axioms/axioms/01 Eventualities.md

          (argn x n e))))
 ```

-1.10 An 'arg*' is something that is an argument of the eventuality or the
+1.10 An `arg*` is something that is an argument of the eventuality or the
 argument of an argument of the eventuality or so on recursively.

 ```